Updated February 23, 2021

-Travel destinations in Europe most of the times so popular that the cities are turning against the tourism industry.
-Chances are, your bucket list of Europe cities, places to visit and things to do, sounds much like from travel advertisements and movies, from eating gelato on the Spanish Steps to swimming in the Trevi fountain at the midnight.
-But with popular travel destinations trying to fight mass tourism, there are new offerings springing up for luxurious offbeat travel experiences, like those of Salvador Ferragamo.
+Travel destinations in Europe most of the time become popular that the cities are turning against the tourism industry.
+Chances are, your bucket list of European cities, places to visit, and things to do, sounds much like from travel advertisements and movies, from eating gelato on the Spanish Steps to swimming in the Trevi fountain at the midnight.
+But with popular travel destinations trying to fight mass tourism, there are new offerings springing up for luxurious offbeat travel experiences.

 That said, choosing the destination wisely does not only mean that you (and locals) are better off if you are only avoiding high-season in popular travel destinations, although it is a pre-condition to have a wonderful holiday in any of Mediterranean countries, Germany or France.

 Choosing your destination is also tightly related to the distance between your home town and the destination, which affects your mode of transport to get there.
 Getting there fast and cheap usually comes at a cost plied on future generations all over the planet.
 Flying should be off the table as long as you can do make it to the destination by ferry and ground transport.

 Flygskam, a recent flight-shaming movement is transforming the way people see travel destinations.
 If there is absolutely no other way to travel to the other side of the world, make sure to buy a direct non-stop flight, as these are easier on airplanes’ fuel usage.
 For example, going from Washington to Philadelphia, more than a half (51%) of fuel is burned only for the taxi, take off, climb, and for landing, whereas getting from Washington to St. Louis on one direct flight, there is only 16.6% burned for the operations.
 So want to reconsider your flight stop-overs if that’s an option.
 This will surely make your trip more sustainable.